Meet The Team

 She was a soloist with several companies, including Janice Garrett and Cloud Gate Dance Theatre.
 She also received choreography mentorships from the late Bella Lewitzky and Lin Hwai-Min, Artistic Director of Taiwan’s world-renowned Cloud Gate Dance and Margaret Jenkins.

 In 2016, she was recognized as an honoree at the first-ever Asian and Pacific Islander Heroes of San Mateo County reception.
 She has received awards from many foundations and institutions including the Community Foundation of San Carlos, twice awarded grants from the U.S. State Department and the U.S. Embassy in Beijing, Apple, Microsoft, the Fleishhacker Foundation, and San Mateo County Strong.

 Nancy Pellegrini of Time Out Beijing said, “Wang herself is a force of nature, raising money, creating projects, and sharing the stage with artists of every stripe.
 And that alone is well worth a look.”
 Pellegrini added that the multidisciplinary artist has a “…staggering level of broad-based talent… whatever you do, don’t miss her show.”

 When she’s not directing, choreographing, or raising her young family, Philein is dedicated to building new investment and community bridges to support the company.
 Philein is also a partner at SV2 (Silicon Valley Social Venture Philanthropy).

-Areta Wang is a Visual Artist who has worked as a Key Creative Collaborator with Philein since 2007.
+Areta Wang (Chinese American) is a Visual Artist who has worked as a Key Creative Collaborator with Philein since 2007.
 Her visual works are often used as a backdrop for Ziru Dance's set design and color schematics.
 Further, she reviews drafts of Philein’s choreography and provides insight and constructive guidance as each piece of work takes shape.

 As a Female Minority Artist with Disability and Illness since 2008, she has overcome many challenging obstacles to remain present and dedicated when focusing her limited energy on creating new work.
 Her art is the culmination of a life full of and informed by her in-depth study of human movement and the aesthetics and mechanics of action and expression.